-Our Vision is to improve the quality of care and the quality of life for our patients across the spectrum of heart failure.
+Our vision is to improve the quality of care and the quality of life for our patients across the spectrum of heart failure.
 We strive toward helping our patients to experience progressive healing through the best therapies available.
 We focus on success without failure.
 Failure is not an option!

-To contact the THFC call: 303-744-2432
+To contact the Transitional Heart Failure Clinic, call: 303-715-2203

 The THFC is located in the South Denver Heart Center at 1000 SouthPark Dr., Littleton, CO 80120

 The Transitional Heart Failure Clinic (THFC) is designed to treat and support patients transitioning through phases of heart failure.
 Our goal is to provide excellent care and quality of life in patients with heart failure.
 Outside referrals into the clinic require an evaluation by a South Denver Cardiology Associates (SDCA) cardiologist.
-If the SDCA physician saw you during a hospital stay, then you may be referred directly into the clinic.
+If the SDCA physician saw you during a hospital stay, then you may be referred directly to the clinic.

 The THFC offers a comprehensive program staffed by highly qualified physicians, advanced practice nurses, cardiac R.N.’s, and medical assistants.
 The first visit is a 1-1/2 hour comprehensive overview that includes a detailed history, physical exam, medication review, and goal setting.
 Diagnostic and laboratory testing may be ordered.
 Education is a large focus of the clinic, and the modular education units are available on a link below on this website.
 Specific areas of educational support include fluid management, diet, exercise, medication management, and psychosocial needs.
 The clinic can provide same day or next day access and if needed IV diuretics.
 Once the patient has recovered and has completed the modular education, the patient is transitioned out of the THFC back to their primary cardiologist or physician.

 If you think you would be a candidate for the THFC, please contact your primary care provider or cardiologist to be referred to our clinic.